DDB Closes In On Miller Lite Digital Win

 Publicis Groupe's DigitasLBi is the digital incumbent on Lite.
 The creative account is at Omnicom's 180LA, which has held it since April of last year when MillerCoors moved it from Omnicom's TBWA/Chiat/Day.
 A DigitasLBi spokeswoman said: "We don't comment on client business and kindly defer inquiry to MillerCoors."

 DDB helped introduce Bud Light, now the country's biggest beer brand, when it launched in 1981, and handled the brand until 2011.
-The agency was behind campaigns such as "Real Men of Genius" and ads featuring Spuds McKenzie mascot, as well as "Whassup?" and a many ads featuring the iconic Clydesdales for Budweiser, which it ran from the mid-1990s to 2011.
+The agency was behind campaigns such as "Real Men of Genius" and ads featuring Spuds MacKenzie mascot, as well as "Whassup?" and a many ads featuring the iconic Clydesdales for Budweiser, which it ran from the mid-1990s to 2011.
 Anomaly took over Bud from DDB.
 Bud Light has since cycled through various agencies and is now at Wieden & Kennedy.

 Most of the key people who worked on the AB InBev account for DDB are no longer at the agency.
 So the shop would likely have to do some hiring to staff up for the business should it get the assignment.